MCU Connection Guide

 restart_method: command

-Step 4: Configure the Main MCU ID
+Step 4: Configure the Main MCU's ID

-Re-open the printer.cfg file and locate the serial: /tmp/klipper_host_mcu configuration line in the [mcu] section.
+Reopen the printer.cfg file and locate the serial: /tmp/klipper_host_mcu configuration line in the [mcu] section.

 Based on your connection method, refer to the corresponding method below for configuration: